davidelaverga/Sophia-1st-MVP/deployment-guide.md

 ## Support

 For deployment issues:
-1. Check Fly.io logs: `fly logs`
+1. Check Render logs in the dashboard
-2. Check Vercel logs in dashboard
+2. Check Vercel logs in the dashboard
 3. Verify environment variables are set
 4. Test API endpoints individually
 5. Check Grafana data source connectivity